Yeddo/CSC718/project/sudokuSolver/README.txt

 /*--------------------------------------------------------------------------------------------
- *   Name:		    Jason Bisnette
- *   Class:		    CSC 718
- *   Professor:	    Dr. Yong Wang
- *   Assignment:	Project
  *   Due Date:	    	08 December 2021
  *   File Name: 	README.txt
  *   Description:	Instructions for files *-------------------------------------------------------------------------------------------*/

-# Twenty Nine (9) files included:
+# Nine (9) files included:
 	1 - Makefile
 	2 - README.txt
     	3 - sudokuSolver_serial.c
 	4 - sudokuSolver_serial
     	5 - sudokuSolver_omp.c
 	6 - sudokuSolver_omp
     	7 - sudokuSolver_cuda.cu
     	8 - sudokuSolver_cuda
     	9 - sudokuPuzzles/      <-- folder containing various puzzles/sizes

 # NOTES -----------------------------------------------------------------------------------------------------------------------

 	- Created all code in VS Code on Ubuntu/Focal Linux.
     	- All will compile on Ubuntu w/appropriate packages, namely CUDA (sudo apt install nvidia-cuda-toolkit).

     	- Serial version and OpenMP versions tested on Ubuntu/Focal Linux.
 These will run any n x n dimension puzzle.

     	- CUDA version ran on DSU  Amazon Web Services (AWS) neuron environment.
 This will only work with 9 x 9 puzzles.

    	- No need to specifiy threads for the openmp version.
 The code will determine that for your system.
    	I used int threads = omp_get_num_procs(); and omp_set_num_threads(threads); to set the threads.

 	- These programs use a backtracking algorithm to complete Sudoku puzzles: https://bit.ly/3d3kGTL.